 Our busy daily life sometimes hinders us from properly managing our fruit & vegetable supplies.
-At times, we’re late in eating or cooking them, and mold appears!
+At times, we’re late in eating or cooking them, and mold appears on food!

 Moldy foods, quick facts